tamarin-prover/tamarin-prover/manual/src/004_cryptographic-messages.md

     h(x, h(y, z)) = h(h(x, y), z) (associativity)
     h(x, y) = h(y, x) (commutativity)

-Note that `AC` functions must necessarily be of arity 2.
+Note that `AC` functions must necessarily be of arity 2, and can be written in infix notation, for example, `h(x, y)` can be written as `x h y`.
 Function attributes can be combined, for example a function can be `AC` and `private`:

     functions: k/2 [AC, private]